reven86/wotreplay-parser/README.md

 ## Type 0x07

-### Sub Type 0x03
+### Sub Type 0x03/0x04 (self/enemy)

 This packet seems to be a health update which is sent relatively frequently, it only contains the following properties.
+Negative health means tank was ammoracked (probably).

 * `type`: the type of the packet
 * `clock`: the timestamp of the packet